-The Guild does not fund candidates; it funds the cost of running the election.
-Candidates must fund their own campaigns and are costed on what they have spent on their election campaign.
+READ THIS SECTION CAREFULLY: The Guild does not fund candidates; it funds the cost of running the election.
+Candidates must fund their own campaigns.
 The Guild limits the amount candidates can spend on campaigns in order to ensure equity.

 The reason for costing candidates and setting a spending limit is to limit the amount of election material on campus and also to provide some sort of a level playing field for all candidates.
-According to regulations, each candidate not in a group can spend no more than \$200.00 on election material, and each group no more than \$2000.00 for each group, however unlike independent candidates, each candidate in a group only adds \$50.00 to the total allowance.
+According to regulations each candidate not in a group can spend no more than \$200.00 on election material and each group no more than \$2000.00 for each group, however unlike independent candidates, each candidate in a group only adds \$50.00 to the total allowance.
 For example, a group with 10 students will have an allowance of 10x\$50 = \$500.00.
 The following is a list of commonly used election material as approved by the Managing Director of the Guild and adopted by the Returning Officer.
 It is worth noting that the 'costing' may not necessarily reflect the actual monetary cost of producing an item - even if you can get material for free from a friend or previous years, it still must be costed and authorised.

-ITEM COST

-T-shirts (including reused shirts from previous years) \$15ea (Actual cost may be higher, but only \$15 will be deducted from allowable spend)

-A3 black and white on tint 30c single-sided, 60c double-sided

-A4 black and white on tint 15c single-sided, 30c double-sided

-Banner \$50 regardless of the cost of the banner

-Facebook Page \$20

-Instagram \$20

-TikTok \$10

-Web site \$20

-Stickers BANNED

-E-mails BANNED

-Chalking BANNED

-SMS (Text Messages) BANNED

-Paid Internet Advertising (e.g. Sponsored Facebook Posts) BANNED

-Other sized posters (other than listed) BANNED

-Other forms of Social Media (other than listed) BANNED
+ITEM COSTING APPROVAL NEEDED T-shirts (including reused shirts from previous years) \$15ea (Actual cost may be higher, but only \$15 will be deducted from allowable spend) Content must be authorised by RO A3 30c single-sided, 60c double-sided Content must be authorised by RO A4 15c single-sided, 30c double-sided Content must be authorised by RO Banner \$50 regardless of the cost of the banner Content must be authorised by RO.
+Only one per polling place per Group/Independent Candidate.
+Social Media \$20 for each platform Authorisation required to use but not for content.
+Only One per Group/ Independent Candidate for each social media product (eg Instagram, Tik Tok, Facebook etc) Web site \$20 Authorisation required to use but not for content.
+Only One per Group/ Independent Candidate Stickers BANNED BANNED E-mails BANNED BANNED Chalking BANNED BANNED SMS (Text Messages) BANNED BANNED Social Media Messages BANNED BANNED Paid Internet Advertising (e.g. Sponsored Facebook Posts) BANNED BANNED